jumogehn/vimrc/README.md

+## News
+- LLVM vimrc is added                     2013.1.30
+- LICENSE of LLVM is added and applied    2013.1.30
+- Install Guide is updated                2013.1.30

 ## About

 ### .vimrc
 - Makes vim more useful to work on C/C++/Java projects (and possibly other projects too)
 - Includes many useful short-cut key mappings
 - Includes many useful vim plugins (via Vundle)